2016 in review

 Africa has enjoyed another year of being the toast of the art world with more achievements following the high moments recorded in 2015.
 The ‘Focus African Perspective‘‚ at the Armory Show in New York in the first quarter of 2016 was one of the loudest applause the continent received.
 Simultaneously, different artists and art professionals, those from the continent and in the diaspora, made international spotlights for awards, impressive shows, high auction records, incredible collaborations, and other achievements.
 Africa was prominent at the important dinner tables of world art.

 Notable attention was given to the increasingly important Dak’Art Biennale in Senegal.
 The 12th edition was held in May of this year and was curated by Simon Njami.
-El Anatsui, the Ghanaian artist living in Enugu, Nigeria received an honorary Doctor of Arts Degree from Harvard University.
+El Anatsui, the Ghanaian artist living in Nsukka, Nigeria received an honorary Doctor of Arts Degree from Harvard University.
 Njideka Akunyili Crosby, Nigerian artist living in Los Angeles was awarded the 2016 Canson Prize for ‘Art on Paper’ and her work ‘Drown’ (2014) sold at $1,092,500 at Sotheby’s New York Contemporary Art sale in November, setting a new record for African contemporary art at auctions.
 Laolu Senbanjo, another Nigerian artist living in the U.S, had first of its kind collaborations with top sports brand Nike and American singer Beyonce.
 Berlin-based sound artist Emeka Ogboh received the 2016 Böttcherstraße Award by Kunsthalle Bremen in Germany for a project that highlighted the challenges of global migration.
 The Böttcherstraße Award is among the leading and highest awards in the field of contemporary art in Germany.

 Curators from Cameroon and Nigeria, Koyo Kouoh and Olabisi Silva, are two players from the small pool of top professionals on the continent with increased visibility in 2016.
 Their curatorial practice and independently run schools, Asiko and Raw Academy, contribute to artistic development in Africa.